Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Russell Vale has seven active public transport stops, all of which are bus stops.
-These stops are served by 17 different routes that together facilitate 543 weekly passenger trips.
-The area's transport accessibility is rated as good, with residents typically living 271 meters away from the nearest stop.
-In this predominantly residential zone, most commuters travel outward, primarily using cars (98%).
-On average, there are 1.5 vehicles per dwelling.
-According to the 2021 Census, a high proportion of residents work from home (30.6%), which may be influenced by COVID-19 conditions.
+Russell Vale has seven operational public transport stops, all providing bus services.
+These stops are served by seventeen distinct routes that collectively facilitate 543 weekly passenger trips.
+The area's transport accessibility is deemed good, with residents typically situated 271 meters from the nearest stop.
+Primarily residential, most inhabitants commute outward, favouring cars at a rate of 98%.
+On average, each dwelling owns 1.5 vehicles.
+According to the 2021 Census, 30.6% of residents work from home, possibly due to COVID-19 conditions.

-The service frequency averages 77 trips per day across all routes, equating to approximately 77 weekly trips per stop.
+Across all routes, service frequency averages 77 trips per day, equating to approximately 77 weekly trips per stop.

 Frequently Asked Questions - Transport